Don’t let trees bring your street to its knees

 1. Trees and vegetation need to be at least of 1.0m away from service lines and 1.5m away from powerlines.

-2. If trees and vegetation are within 1.5m, only Evoenergy accredited tree surgeons are authorised to trim them.
+2. If trees and vegetation are within 1.5m, only Evoenergy accredited arborists are authorised to trim them.

 3. Do not try and cut trees and vegetation back yourself if they are too close—it’s extremely dangerous, and penalties may apply.